golles/ha-kamstrup_403/README.md

 ### Placing the IR head

 There is not a lot of tolerance for placing the IR head on the meter, it can be very tedious to get this right.
 The best way is to fix the head to the meter.
-I suggest this 3D printed holder from [Thingiverse](https://www.thingiverse.com/thing:5615493).<br>
+I suggest this 3D-printed holder from [Thingiverse](https://www.thingiverse.com/thing:5615493).<br>
 ![647d4ce9-4e72-4c54-95e6-d4caf720a79b](https://user-images.githubusercontent.com/2211503/200637881-19fd9166-ea5c-4805-a127-4b9be87f2de5.jpeg)

 ### Supported devices